Juniper/yams/README.md

 ## MCP Protocol Support

-This server implements the Model Context Protocol over HTTP and supports:
+This server implements the Model Context Protocol with support for both transports:

+- **HTTP Transport**: RESTful API endpoints for web clients and testing
+- **stdio Transport**: Direct stdin/stdout communication
 - **Tools**: Callable functions that can be invoked by the client
 - **Resources**: Readable content that can be accessed by URI
 - **Initialization**: Proper MCP handshake and capability negotiation